My classroom procedures are introduced early in the year, in the order needed, but none without

 group discussions students are expected to speak one at a time and show

-attentive listening skills (heads up, eyes on speaker, no talking).
-This is thoroughly modeled and practiced with
+attentive listening skills (heads up, eyes on speaker, no

 role-playing at the beginning of the year and occasionally